REED14/XCompEvolution/README.md

-# Things Added to xcompmgr:
+## Features Added to xcompmgr in XCompEvolution:
 1. By using -P argument you can set as background for transparent windows any image you would want.
 The image should be placed as usr/local/etc/XCompEvolution/bkg.bmp
 2. By using -R argument with a integer after (for exemple: "-R 12") your windows will have rounded corners with the radius of the integer (in our case, it will be the radius of 12)

+## xcompmgr original description:

 xcompmgr is a sample compositing manager for X servers supporting the XFIXES, DAMAGE, RENDER, and COMPOSITE extensions.
 It enables basic